High-rate intercity quantum key distribution with a semiconductor single-photon source: Abstract

 \section{Abstract}

 {Quantum key distribution (QKD) enables the transmission of information that is secure against general attacks by eavesdroppers.
 The use of on-demand quantum light sources in QKD protocols is expected to help improve security and maximum tolerable loss.
 Semiconductor quantum dots (QDs) are a promising building block for quantum communication applications because of the deterministic emission of single photons with high brightness and low multiphoton contribution.
 Here we report on the first intercity QKD experiment using a bright deterministic single photon source.
 A BB84 protocol based on polarisation encoding is realised using the high-rate single photons in the telecommunication C-band emitted from a semiconductor QD embedded in a circular Bragg grating structure.
 Utilising the \SI{79}{\km} long link with \SI{25.49}{\dB} loss (equivalent to \SI{130}{\km} for the direct-connected optical fibre) between the German cities of Hannover and Braunschweig, a record-high secret key bits per pulse of \SI{4.8e-5}{} with an average quantum bit error ratio of $\sim$\SI{0.65}{\percent} are demonstrated.
-An asymptotic maximum tolerable loss of \SI{28.11}{\dB} is found, corresponding to a length of \SI{144}{\km} of standard telecommunication fibre.
-Deterministic semiconductor sources therefore compete with state-of-the-art decoy state QKD with weak coherent pulses with respect to high secret key rate and have the potential to excel in measurement device independent protocols and quantum repeater applications.}
+An asymptotic maximum tolerable loss of \SI{28.11}{\dB} is found, corresponding to a length of \SI{144}{\km} of standard telecommunication fibre. {Deterministic semiconductor sources therefore challenge state-of-the-art QKD protocols} and have the potential to excel in measurement device independent protocols and quantum repeater applications.}